YBRua/CourseNotes/Computer VIsion/chapters/Chapter05-CornerDetectionAndMatching.md

 ### Mathematic Model

-Consider shifting a window $W$ slightly by $(u,v)$, then we compare each pixel before and after the shift by summing up the squared differences (SSD)
+Consider shifting a window $W$ slightly by $(u,v)$, then we compare each pixel before and after the shift by summing up the squared differences (SSD/MSE)

 $$ E(u,v) = \sum_{(x,y)\in W}\left[ I(x+u, y+v) - I(x,y) \right]^2 $$